Microck/micr.dev/README.md

 # micr.dev/quarzite
 ![chrome-capture-2025-08-23 (3)](https://github.com/user-attachments/assets/ceb2403f-74f3-43fb-8eec-49eb4db99ab3)

-i created [quarzite](https://micr.dev/quarzite) in 2022, a digital version of myself for online spaces.
+i created [quarzite](https://micr.dev/quarzite) in +-2022, a sort-of digital version of myself for online spaces.
 i slowly collected art and commissions but never had a good place to show them off.
 that changed when i came across [dimden’s oc gallery](https://dimden.dev/gallery/) in early 2025.

 the simplicity of that site hit me, i wanted to recreate that same vibe.
 something that didn’t outshine the art, but still had interactivity and charm.

-i almost went full *neocities y2k*, but honestly, i didn’t have the hours for that level of detail.
+i almost went full *neocities y2k*, but honestly, i didn’t have the hours & patience for that level of detail.
 then i discovered [98.css](https://jdan.github.io/98.css): that sealed the deal.

 the gallery uses `200x200px` thumbnail containers; click one to open a popup with info (artist, date, notes, and sometimes little trivia).

 besides the gallery, there’s an “information” window describing quarzite’s appearance and personality.
-then a playful “notepad” one. it started empty but evolved into random quotes, [clippy](https://en.wikipedia.org/wiki/Office_Assistant)-like messages, and easter eggs.
+then a playful one. it started empty but evolved into random quotes, [clippy](https://en.wikipedia.org/wiki/Office_Assistant)-like messages, and easter eggs.
 even added a paint window via [jspaint](https://jspaint.app/) integration.

 more than **40 random scenarios:**